Preserving Brandywine Battlefield

 Perhaps the biggest boost for public awareness was a 2007 study conducted by the National Parks Service’s American Battlefield Protection Program.
 It examined the Brandywine battlefield as one of four “intact” Revolutionary War sites with a “Class A/Priority 1” rating, according to an ABPP spokesperson.

-At a recent interview with several members of the task force that included Jeannine Speirs, chair of the Chester County Planning Commission, documents were spread out in a bunker-like room lined with old deed books in the government services building in West Chester.
+At a recent interview with several members of the task force that included Jeannine Speirs, senior planner with the Chester County Planning Commission, documents were spread out in a bunker-like room lined with old deed books in the government services building in West Chester.
 “It’s really exciting,” Speirs says. ”We can take all this information, combining interpretation, technology, and historic research into one giant coordinated effort.
 We can now point to an area and say this should really be a planning priority.”
+As senior planner with Chester County Planning Commission, Speirs currently serves as project manager for Chester County’s battlefield planning funded through the American Battlefield Protection program and Battlefield Task Force Administrator.

 To date, the battlefield is described as spanning 35,000 acres.
 That’s considerably more territory than Brandywine Battlefield State Park in Chadds Ford, the 50-acre site many people associate with the battle.